damian-sztankowski/CloudQuest/README.md

 # CloudQuest: Real-World Engineer Simulator

 Welcome to **CloudQuest**, the interactive cloud engineering simulator designed to help you learn real-world cloud architecture skills through hands-on challenges.
-Whether you're deploying infrastructure with Terraform, setting up CI/CD pipelines, or managing IAM roles, CloudQuest offers a range of challenges to enhance your cloud knowledge and proficiency..
+Whether you're deploying infrastructure with Terraform, setting up CI/CD pipelines, or managing IAM roles, CloudQuest offers a range of challenges to enhance your cloud knowledge and proficiency.

 ## Table of Contents